Prabhitha/Self-Driving-Car_OpenCV/README.md

 ```
 ![image](https://user-images.githubusercontent.com/26111880/111389247-a7b96300-86d6-11eb-94ff-bef19bf6cf44.png)![image](https://user-images.githubusercontent.com/26111880/111389329-cae41280-86d6-11eb-955c-397a6071c35f.png)

-Create a black image with the shape of the original image (Array of zeros) - Mask image and Fill the mask image with our lane in white color
+Create a black image with the shape of the original image (Array of zeros) and fill the mask image with our lane in white color<br>
 ```
 def region_of_interest(image):
     height = image.shape[0]